Murder of Bernadette Walker

-The murder of Bernadette Walker occurred on 18 July 2020, in Peterborough, Cambridgeshire, England.
-Walker, a 17-year-old English photography student, disappeared after she was last seen at her grandparents' house.
-Bernadette is presumed dead and despite extensive searches by police, her body has not been found.
+On 18 July 2020, 17-year-old Bernadette Walker disappeared in Peterborough, Cambridgeshire, England.
+Walker, a photography student, was last seen at her grandparents' house.
+She is presumed dead and despite extensive searches by police, her body has not been found.

-Days before her disappearance, Bernadette made allegations to her mother, Sarah Walker, that her stepfather Scott Walker was sexually abusing her for several years.
+Days before her disappearance, Bernadette made allegations to her mother, Sarah Walker, that her stepfather Scott Walker had been sexually abusing her for several years.
 Scott was arrested for her murder and perverting the course of justice, despite the absence of Bernadette's body.
 Prosecutors said that Scott killed Bernadette to "prevent her pursuing her allegations of sexual abuse any further".

-The Cambridge Crown Court found Scott guilty in July 2021, and sentenced him to life in prison in September.
+Scott Walker was found guilty at Cambridge Crown Court in July 2021, and was sentenced to life in prison in September.
 Sarah was found guilty of perverting the course of justice and sentenced to 6 years.
 Scott died from cancer at HM Prison Full Sutton on 22 December 2023, without revealing the location of Bernadette's body.

 Disappearance

-Bernadette Walker, (born 2002—2003) a photography student at Peterborough College, was last seen on 18 July 2020, when her stepfather Scott picked her up in a car from his parents' home in Peterborough, where she had spent the night.
+Bernadette Walker (born 24 July 2002) was a photography student at Peterborough College.
+She was last seen on 18 July 2020, when her stepfather Scott picked her up in a car from his parents' home in Peterborough, where she had spent the night.

 Scott's phone was then turned off between 11:23 a.m. and 12:54 p.m., during which time he claimed Bernadette got out of the car and ran away in Skaters Way.
 Prosecutors said it was during these 91 minutes Scott murdered Bernadette.

 Investigation

 Scott and Sarah reported her disappearance on 21 July.
 Scott shared a missing poster of Bernadette on Facebook on 8 September.
 The police teams conducted exhaustive searches in Gunthorpe, Newborough, and other parts of Peterborough and Cambridgeshire.

-The Cambridgeshire Constabulary discovered that instead of picking her up that morning, Scott had gone to a lock-up garage owned by his parents in Walton that morning.
+Cambridgeshire Constabulary discovered that instead of picking her up that morning, Scott had gone to a lock-up garage owned by his parents in Walton.
 He visited this location several times after Bernadette was reported missing.

-The police found that Scott's first call after 12:54 p.m., was to Sarah, which lasted for more than nine minutes.
+The police found that Scott's first call after 12:54 p.m. was to Sarah, which lasted for more than nine minutes.
 The police concluded that the only reason Scott called Sarah was to tell her that he had killed Bernadette and needed help.
 To cover up Bernadette's death, he made up the story about Bernadette getting out of the car and running away.

 Fake messages

 In a police interview, Sarah claimed that her daughter continued sending her messages after she disappeared.
-But the messages that were sent after 18 July turned out to be sent by Sarah.
+However, the messages that were sent after 18 July turned out to be sent by Sarah.